Sierra-Alpha/desert/readme.md

 This implementation uses Docker for the containerisation, this part is named `matapihi`, the Te Reo Moari word for window, as it is the window into the house, home or `~`.
-The container uses Xvnc to start the X server and provide the VNC server.
+The container uses Xvnc to start the Xserver and provide the VNC server.

 Next once SSH'd into the container and port forwarding to the containers 5900 (VNC) port, you then access the container through a VNC viewer.
-At this point the `matapihi` init will be launched where you can add urls to scripts to run at the initial VNC client connection, also available is an exit script for tearing doan an environment when the VNC exits.
+At this point the matapihi init will be launched where you can add urls to scripts to run at the initial VNC client connection, also available is an exit script for tearing doan an environment when the VNC exits.

-The script provided in the `matapihi` init needs to call some application to run in the foreground else the script will finish and cause the Xserver to prompt for exiting.
+The script provided in the matapihi init needs to call some application to run in the foreground else the script will finish and cause the Xserver to prompt for exiting.

-In this `kaianga` use of `matapihi` we run a script hosted in my `kainga-conf` repo that installs `wakahiki` (The Te Reo Moari word for crane, as it picks up the scripts and builds the container with them) which reads form the `kainga-conf` file in the `kainga-conf` repo and then sets up the environment and launches spacemacs when ready.
+In this `kainga` use of matapihi we run a script hosted in my `kainga-conf` repo that installs `wakahiki` (The Te Reo Moari word for crane, as it picks up the scripts and builds the container with them) which reads from the kainga-conf file in the kainga-conf repo and then sets up the environment and launches spacemacs when ready.

 ### Screenshots